MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 ## Phase 4: Secure and manage

-In this phase, Contoso uses Azure security and management resources to govern, secure, and monitor cloud apps in Azure.
+In this phase, Contoso uses Azure security and management resources to govern, secure, and monitor cloud applications in Azure.
 These resources help you run a secure and well-managed environment while using products available in the Azure portal.
 Contoso begins using these services during migration and, with Azure hybrid support, continues using many of them for a consistent experience across the hybrid cloud.

 ### Security

 Contoso will rely on the Azure Security Center for unified security management and Azure Advanced Threat Protection across hybrid cloud workloads.

-- The Security Center provides full visibility into, and control over, the security of cloud apps in Azure.
+- The Security Center provides full visibility into, and control over, the security of cloud applications in Azure.
 - Contoso can quickly detect and take action in response to threats, and reduce security exposure by enabling adaptive threat protection.

 [Learn more](https://azure.microsoft.com/services/security-center) about the Security Center.

 ### Monitoring

-Contoso needs visibility into the health and performance of the newly migrated apps, infrastructure, and data now running Azure.
+Contoso needs visibility into the health and performance of the newly migrated applications, infrastructure, and data now running Azure.
 Contoso will use built-in Azure cloud monitoring tools such as Azure Monitor, Log Analytics workspace, and Application Insights.

 - Using these tools, Contoso can easily collect data from sources and gain rich insights.
 For example, Contoso can gauge CPU disk and memory utilization for VMs, view applications and network dependencies across multiple VMs, and track application performance.
 - Contoso will use these cloud monitoring tools to take action and integrate with service solutions.